christoofar/asterisk/README.md

 ``docker run -p 5060:5060/udp -p 4569:4569/udp -v ~/asteriskconfig:/etc/asterisk --name asterisk christoofar/asterisk``

 Obviously if you're going to base your own config, it makes sense to setup your own Docker image and then add a COPY step in your Dockerfile to port in whatever config files you need into ``/etc/asterisk`` and sound files and certificates into ``/var/lib/asterisk/*``

+# RTP ports and Docker

+Docker cannot deal with a wide range of UDP ports being forwarded.
+One way to get around this is to run the container on a machine that is not using 10000-20000 UDP and start the container with ``--network=host``.

+You will need to talk to your admins about it since this gives the container full access to the host network and is considered insecure; even though this Docker image only has one running service beyond the ``debian-lite`` base image, Asterisk.

 # Building the Service